FRC-2928/FRC-Programmer-Training/docs/Tools/git.md

       nothing added to commit but untracked files present (use "git add" to track)

-The output is telling use that we are on the master branch, we'll look at branches later, and that there have been no commits.
+The output is telling us that we are on the main branch, we'll look at branches later, and that there have been no commits.
 It also lists the untracked files.
 These are files that have not yet been added to Gits' staging area.
 Let's do that now:

 `$ git add .`